Dear Secondary Teacher Candidates,

 Senior Year Time Line for Progressing to the Internship

 August - Plan your MTTC testing.
 Make plans to take and pass your subject area MAJOR tests before graduating.
-Prospective interns must attempt their MAJOR and RX or DI tests by the January test date.
-Paper-and-pencil testing is offered in October, January, April, and July.
-See test dates for more details.
+Prospective interns must attempt their MAJOR and RX or DI tests no later than January.
+See MTTC Test Site for more details.

 September - Apply for graduation by first Friday of Fall semester if graduating in Fall.
 Receive Secondary Course Record form in TE 407/ STA 481 or by email from coordinator.
 The form is required for all prospective interns for the coming year EXCEPT post-baccalaureate candidates and others who have completed their degree before the start of the current fall semester.